lt20kmph/pmail/README.md

     lt - Show messages in the trash
     / - Do a search
     c - Clear search filter
-    SPACE - select email (can be used to select multiple emails) TAB - switch between accounts if you have more than one configured q - quit
+    SPACE - Select email (can be used to select multiple emails) TAB - Switch between accounts if you have more than one configured gg - Go to top of message list
+    G - Go to bottom of message list
+    CTRL U - Scroll up one page
+    CTRL D - Scroll down one page
+    H - Move cursor to first visible messsage
+    M - Move cursor to central visible message
+    L - Move cursor to last visible message q - Quit

 Before finally sending an email a confirmation screen will be shown.
 On this screen various options are available, but they are presented on the interface.